Hundreds missing after Brazil dam collapse

-Local firefighters said the number of missing in the area could be at least 300, after a dam collapse caused a huge mud slide in a mining complex in Minas Gerais, Brazil.
+Local firefighters said the number of missing in the area could be as many as 300, after a dam collapse caused a huge mud slide in a mining complex in Minas Gerais, Brazil.
 The dam's cafeteria, where workers were eating lunch, was buried by the sludge.

 State governor Romeu Zema said there was little chance of finding people alive.
 So far nine people have been confirmed dead.